aws-amplify/amplify-js/media/analytics_guide.md

 ### 4. Record Event with Metrics

-Metrics can be added to event too.
+Metrics can also be added to an event:

 ```
 import { Analytics } from 'aws-amplify';